Adding and configuring shapes in Geometric String Art Designer is done in 4 steps:

 You can also set the number of pins for a segment to 1 or 2, for special effects.

 If you have a shape set up just right, and want to create identical copies, use the "Clone" button at the bottom.
-This will create an identical twin, with a different name, and the same size, position and segment settings.
+This will create an identical shape, with a different name, and the same size, position and segment settings.

 To delete a shape, first select it on the "Shape" tab, then click the "Delete" button at the bottom